United move not down to money - Watt

 "I'm thankful for what they gave me, an amazing two years and a chance when some people wouldn't, but I've moved on now.
 It's time for Dundee United."

-Watt, whose sale cap came in a 2016 friendly against the Czech Republic, has been touted for a Scotland recall but for now he is prioritising club football as United aim to regain form.
+Watt, whose sole cap came in a 2016 friendly against the Czech Republic, has been touted for a Scotland recall but for now he is prioritising club football as United aim to regain form.

 Tuesday's defeat to St Mirren consigned Thomas Courts' men - who sit seventh in the league - to a sixth defeat on the bounce.